donquixote/psrx/variations/paul-reduced/README.md

 A PSR-X autoloader is a callback registered on the spl autoload stack, that operates with an ordered list of path-namespace mappings.

-Whenever the autoloader is triggered with a fully qualified class name, it has to:
+Whenever the autoloader is triggered, it must:
-- If one or more files exist that "match" the fully qualified class name with respect to one of the mappings, then it must include or require *exactly one* of those files.
+- If the argument is a valid fully-qualified class name, and one or more files exist that "match" the fully qualified class name with respect to one of the mappings, then it must include or require *exactly one* of those files.
-- If more than one of the mappings has a matching file, then it must choose a/the file from the mapping that is first in the list.
+- If more than one of the mappings has a matching file, then it must choose the file from the mapping that is first in the list.
-- If no match is found, then it must do nothing.
+- If no match is found, or the argument is not a valid fully-qualified class name, then it must do nothing.
-- Either way, it may not crash, raise errors of any level, or throw any exceptions *by itself*.
+- Either way, it may not crash, raise errors of any level, or throw any exceptions.
 - It must not return a value.

-Whenever the autoloader is triggered with a string that is *not* a valid class name, it has to:
-- Not include any file.
-- It may not crash, raise errors of any level, or throw any exceptions *by itself*.
-- It must not return a value.

 #### Notes (to be moved to the FAQ)

-If the autoloader is triggered with an invalid class name, then it is the implementor's choice what to do.
-The autoloader may simply crash, the spec does not care.
+The ordered list of path-namespace mappings could be hardcoded or configurable, this is an implementation choice.

 It can be shown that for one mapping and one fully qualified class name, no more than one file can be a "match".
+This is why we can say "it must choose _the_ file from the mapping that is first" and not "it must choose _a_ file from ..".

 If the script crashes during inclusion of the file, this is not the responsibility of the autoloader.

-The file is supposed to define the class that is expected.
+The autoloader is designed with the assumption that a matching file does always define the expected class.
 Whether it does so or not, is not the responsibility of the autoloader.
-The autoloader will move on *as if* the class was successfully defined.
+The autoloader will move on as if the class was successfully defined.

-The ordered list of path-namespace mappings could be hardcoded or configurable, this is an implementation choice.

 ## Appendix (FAQ): Instructions for projects that use a PSR-X autoloader.